hiteshtawar/ops-guide-simple/docs/JIRA_EPIC_AND_STORIES.md

 ### Story 3: Natural Language Classification and Entity Extraction

-**Story ID:** PROD-103
+**Story ID:** LIMS2-103
 **Story Points:** 8
 **Priority:** High
-**Dependencies:** PROD-101
+**Dependencies:** LIMS2-101

 **Description:**

-As a **Backend Engineer**, I want to build a pattern-based classifier that parses natural language queries and extracts entities, so that user queries can be automatically converted into structured operations.
+As a **Backend Engineer**, I want to build a pattern-based classifier that parses natural language queries and extracts entities, so that support team queries can be automatically converted into structured operations.

 **Technical Details:**
 - Implement `PatternClassifier` service with keyword/regex matching